Duzzy-ExoDuus/Second-Browser-Client/README.md

 Adding a browser/application
 ---------
-Right click on the extension icon in chrome and choose options Under the Add Browser section:
+Right click on the extension icon in chrome and choose options <br />
+Under the Add Browser section: <br />
 In the 'Browser Label' section, type a label for how you want the browser/application to appear.
-This can be anything.
+This can be anything. <br />
- In the 'Browser File Location' section, put the full path to the browser/application you want to add.
+In the 'Browser File Location' section, put the full path to the browser/application you want to add. <br />
 ##### Windows Example #####
 ~~~
 Browser Label: Mozilla Firefox